jacalata/embedding-api-v3-samples/getting-started.md

 ## Access the API

-Accessing the API happens similarly in all versions: You simply include the correct .js file, this time including the tableau-3.js (or a variation of it) from your Server.
+The very first step is to include the embedding library/API as a javascript file, which should currently be called tableau-3.js (or a variation of it).
 You can reference the .js from your on-premise Server, from Tableau Cloud, or from Tableau Public.
+This is the first line of the code produced by the Embed Code, as shown above.

 ```
+HTML
 <script src = "https://myserver/javascripts/api/tableau.embedding.3.latest.js"></script>

 ```

 ## Create/Initialize the Viz

-With the new tableau-viz web component the viz will be created/initialized automatically on page load:
+With the new tableau-viz web component the viz will be created/initialized automatically on page load, just by adding the component in your HTML:

 HTML: